prettier/prettier/docs/options.md

 | ------- | ------------ | ----------------- |
 | `false` | `--use-tabs` | `useTabs: <bool>` |

-Setting `indent_style` in an [`.editorconfig` file](https://editorconfig.org/) will configure Prettier’s tab usage, unless overridden.

-(Tabs will be used for _indentation_ but Prettier uses spaces to _align_ things, such as in ternaries.
-This behavior is known as [SmartTabs](https://www.emacswiki.org/emacs/SmartTabs).)
+(Tabs will be used for _indentation_ but Prettier uses spaces to _align_ things, such as in ternaries.)

 ## Semicolons